 We found Airbnb to be the cheapest option when looking for accommodation in Zadar.
 Quaint apartments, single rooms or whole properties!

 Plus you have 2 added benefits: you’re staying in a unique location giving you cultural insights and awesome homely details you just can’t find anywhere else.
 Also, having a kitchen/laundry attached saves heaps of cash.

 Getting In and Around Zadar

-Regular buses are available form Dubrovnik to Zadar, though unfortunately no trains are available.
+Regular buses are available from Dubrovnik to Zadar, though unfortunately, no trains are available.
 For the best times and rates checkout Bus Croatia

 Vehicles are not allowed inside the walls of Old Town Zadar, therefore walking or bicycles are the best form of transport.